The Pedal Steel & Ralph Mooney

 The Hawaiian style lap guitar served as the foundation for what became the pedal steel guitar.

-The pedal steel guitar started out (without its pedals) in Hawaiian music.
-Hawaiians took the acoustic guitars of 19th century Europeans and laid them flat across their laps.
-This new style of playing eventually created its own kind of guitar, the lap guitar, which was designed to only be played laid across the performer’s lap.
-By the 1930s these were electrified and given legs to get them off the musician’s lap.
+The pedal steel guitar started life (without its pedals) in Hawaiian music.
+In 1889 Joseph Kekuku took a metal bolt he found along the railroad tracks in Honolulu and slid it along the strings of his Spanish guitar.
+He knew he had a sound that was different.
+He then created a new style of guitar, the lap steel guitar (aka the Hawaiian guitar), which was designed to be laid across the performer’s lap.
+By the 1930s these were electrified and they got setup with legs to get them off the musician’s lap.
 Eventually these instruments found their way into western swing.

 In 1939 Alvino Rey worked to get the first pedals added to his steel guitar.
 In 1952 Zane Beck added knee levers.
 With pedals and knee levers, this formed a new instrument called the pedal steel guitar.
 The pedals & knee levers, when pushed, bend the strings to raise or lower the pitch of notes changing their sounds.
 This augmentation of notes was done before the musician would play the strings, but in 1953 Bud Isaacs bent the notes while they were already played on the Webb Pierce song Slowly.
 While it sounds normal now, at the time it was an entirely new way of playing.
 This was the dawn of a huge change in country music.
 A whole host of pedal steel players arose to shape country music and one of the best was Ralph Mooney.